 Conservatories / porches None.

 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
+There is a brick built garden store to the rear of the property with a flat roof covering which is overlaid with felt or similar material.

-There is an integral garage constructed of concrete blockwork. [ Outside areas and boundaries Visually inspected.
-There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving, stone chips and also includes a water feature.
-There is a driveway to the front of the property.
-Boundary divisions are marked by timber fencing.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
+Boundary divisions are marked by timber fencing and masonry walls.

 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
+There are PVC ceiling finishes within the shower room.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction finished in plasterboard.
-There are tiled wall finishes.
+Internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
+There are tiled wall finishes within the kitchen and composite wall finishes within the shower room.